trntv/yii2-command-bus/README.md

 ### 4. Handlers
-Handlers are objects that will handle command execution There are to possible ways to execute command:
+Handlers are objects that will handle command execution There are two possible ways to execute command:
 #### 4.1 External handler
 ```php
 return [